 - Varying ratios of hydrogen peroxide and soap are used by different people.
 You can start with a 3:1 ratio and adjust from there.
-The consistency should be like a paste, so it doesn’t run on the surface.
+The consistency should be like a thick liquid, so it doesn’t run on the surface.

-- Apply the paste to the stain and let it sit for 30 minutes.
+- Apply the mixture to the stain and let it sit for 30 minutes.

-- Remove the paste with a sponge or clean cloth for absorption.
+- Remove the mixture with a sponge or clean cloth for absorption.

 - Repeat the process until you are satisfied with the results.

-Not only for the mattresses, but you can also use this method in dealing with how to remove red wine from the carpet after it has dried.
+Not only for mattresses, but you can also use this method with dealing with wine stains on carpets and other upholstery.